M4ximumPizza/fccl-project/src/gladitor/README.md

 ## Overview

-Welcome to the Gladiator Project, a fork of the OpenJDK project aarch64-port.
+Welcome to the Gladiator Project, a fork of the jdk.
 Our mission is to significantly enhance various critical aspects of the JDK to bolster security, performance, and functionality.

 ## Project Goals